Harrison Woodhull Crosby

 Harrison Woodhull Crosby of Jamesburg, New Jersey was the first to can tomatoes commercially in 1847.
 He worked as the chief gardener at Lafayette College in Pennsylvania, where he commercialized the canned tomato.

 Life

-Born in Putnam, Connecticut in 1814, Crosby was a son of Abiel and Mary Crosby, and the husband of Charlotte (Andrews) Crosby.
+Born in Putnam, Connecticut in about 1814, Crosby was a son of Abiel and Mary Crosby, and the husband of Charlotte (Andrews) Crosby.
 He died in 1892, and was interred at the Fernwood Cemetery in Jamesburg, New Jersey.